-CEQA Guidelines require public agencies "to adopt a reporting and monitoring program for changes to the project which it has adopted or made a condition of project approval to mitigate or avoid significant effects on the environment."
-A mitigation monitoring and reporting program (MMRP) is required for approval of the proposed project outlined in the PSA.
-Standard Project Requirements (SPRs) and project specific Mitigation Measures (MMs), which are part of the program description, outlined in the CalVTP PEIR, have been adopted.
-These SPRs and MMs have been designed to avoid or mitigate significant environmental effects.
+The California Environmental Quality Act (CEQA) and the State CEQA Guidelines (PRC Section 21081.6 and State CEQA Guidelines Sections 15091[d] and 15097) require public agencies "to adopt a reporting and monitoring program for changes to the project which it has adopted or made a condition of project approval to mitigate or avoid significant effects on the environment."
+A Mitigation Monitoring and Reporting Program (MMRP) is required for approval of the proposed CalVTP, because the PEIR identifies potential significant adverse impacts, and all feasible mitigation measures have been adopted.
+Standard project requirements (SPRs), which are part of the program description, have been defined to avoid or minimize adverse effects.
+Where potentially significant impacts remain after the application of SPRs, Mitigation Measures (MMs) have been identified to further reduce and/or compensate for those impacts.
+While only MMs are required to be covered in an MMRP, both SPRs and MMs are included in the CalVTP MMRP to assist in the implementation of all environmental protection features of later activities consistent with the CalVTP PEIR.